This recruitment will remain open fortwo months.Applications will be reviewed every two weeks.The first review period will be 4/29/2019.

 The Bureau of Environmental Services manages Portland's wastewater and stormwater infrastructure to protect public health and the environment.
 BES is a mission-driven, high-performance organization, leading the City in preserving and restoring the health of Portland's watersheds.
 More information about the Bureau: https://www.portlandoregon.gov/bes/To Qualify The following minimum qualifications are required for this position:

-- Ability to learn and operate a variety of computer software programs to record and analyze data, maintain technical files, and prepare maps, plans, records, graphics, documents and reports.
+- Ability to learn to record, review and analyze data, maintain technical files, and prepare records, graphics, documents and reports.

 The Recruitment Process Applicants must submit the following to be considered for the internship: